libSDL2pp/libSDL2pp/README.md

 - RAII-style initialization and destruction
 - Full error checking: exception is thrown if any SDL function fails.
   Exception itself allows to retrieve SDL error string
-- C++11 move semantics support, with which you can store e.g. texture objects and containers and returb by value with no overhead
+- C++11 move semantics support, which allow you to store SDL objects in containers and pass/return them by value with no overhead

 ## Building ##